zephir-lang/zephir-docs/en/operators.rst

 Empty
 ^^^^^
-This operators check if an expression is empty.
-'Empty' means the expression is null, an empty string or an empty array:
+This operator allows to check whether an expression is empty.
+'Empty' means the expression is null, is an empty string or an empty array:

 .. code-block:: javascript